 What is the time frame for construction?

-We started the design phase earlier this year and that should be completed by May 2017.
-We expect to break ground on the project in late 2017/ early 2018.
+We expect to break ground in early 2018.
 Actual construction will take approximately 30 months.

 How will ReWa continue to engage the community throughout the project?

 ReWa believes in sharing with the community.
-We are creating social media and web pages dedicated to the project; sharing information at community meetings; speaking to community groups; engaging the media and giving updates via newsletters.
+We are creating social media and web pages dedicated to the project; sharing information at community meetings; speaking to community groups; engaging the media and giving updates via newsletters and e-blasts.
+To sign up for the Dig Greenville newsletter, click here.

 What areas will be affected by construction?

 Very few.
-There will be a staging area near the current City of Greenville Public Works facility and a staging area near Cleveland Park/ Greenville Zoo.
+There will be a staging area near Westfield Street and a staging area near Cleveland Park/ Greenville Zoo.

 What will the tunnel look like?